Context: What is RedSun?

-During a penetration test engagement I exploited CVE-2026-33825, nicknamed RedSun — a Local Privilege Escalation vulnerability in Microsoft Windows Defender's cloud file rollback mechanism.
+During a penetration test engagement I exploited CVE-2026-41091, nicknamed RedSun a Local Privilege Escalation vulnerability in Microsoft Windows Defender's cloud file rollback mechanism.
 The exploit chain allows a standard authenticated user to escalate directly to NT AUTHORITY\SYSTEM.

-The attack abuses three Windows primitives chained together:
+The attack abuses 3 Windows primitives chained together:

 TieringEngineService.exeis substituted with a malicious payload, redirecting the privileged write intoC:\Windows\System32.